renie/thorJs/README.md

 For a while, this is just a personal project.
 But people enjoy it, I'll think about a more professional documentation.

+#### Why don't you use object orientation on your code?
+One of the proposals of ThorJS is high performance, and object notation reduces performance.
+Ok it does not reduces that much, and for code organization it would be better.
+But I prefer to get best performance on ThorJS, thus when other people were using this it will never be the cause of bad performance.

 #### I have a good feature or an idea for a feature.
 How can I suggest you to add this on Thor?
 You can fork my project here on Github or you can send me an e-mail.